 Studies that are horizontally extended include those that are less vertically extended, such as assessment of individual processing plants with multiple inputs and outputs (position D in Figure 1.1) and system models that are both horizontally and vertically extended and thus include large parts of society's industrial system (position E).
-These are typically used to analyse questions of how to best make use of a set of resources, for example limited supplies of oil and biomass, to serve a set of demand categories (see for example the global energy system model GETOnline).
+These are typically used to analyse questions of how to best make use of a set of resources, for example limited supplies of oil and biomass, to serve a set of demand categories (see for example the global energy system model GETOnline and Chapter 8 in Systems Perspectives on Electromobility 2013).